ia-mm-ai/CONSTITUTION/SOURCE/CONSTITUTION_0()1.md

 **§ 16.6 — Divergence.** Incompatible consequential streams cannot
 silently share one current state.
 They shall be validly reconciled, preserved as visible conflict, or recognized as distinct continuities.

+**§ 16.7 — Continuity State Capability.** Continuity State Capability (`CSC`) is the demonstrated effective ability, under stated conditions, to preserve supported State succession across transition, dormancy, correction, and resumption.
+It requires recoverable predecessor State, applicable law, discontinuity, transition evidence, correction, lineage, and conditions of possible resumption at the precision needed for truthful continuation.

+**§ 16.8 — Capability qualification and currentness.** A claim of CSC shall identify its exact bearer or mechanism, scope, conditions, demonstration, dependencies, failure boundaries, and present status.
+Release, publication, conformance, deployment, historical success, infrastructure availability, or possession of records does not establish present CSC outside the demonstrated conditions and exact Locality.
+CSC does not require uninterrupted runtime.

 ### Article 17: Adaptation, amendment, transformation, succession, and ending